rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <h3>Methodology</h3>
 <h4>Data Preprocessing</h4>

 <p>Before looking at how the customers and general population datasets relate, the customers and general population datasets were cleaned in several steps.
-Besides a custom cleaning step, this involved many standard procedures such as removing duplicated data, removing columns with no variability, removing columns with many <i>nan</i> values, parsing strings with digits into floats, extracting years from dates, and creating dummy variables for object type data.
+Besides a custom cleaning step, this involved many standard procedures such as removing duplicated data, removing columns with no variability, removing columns with many 'nan' values, parsing strings with digits into floats, extracting years from dates, and creating dummy variables for object type data.
 Generally, as many attributes as possible were kept, where after the cleaning steps a total of 600 attributes existed.
-The cleaning steps were implemented using the function 'clean_df', the docstring of this function is shown in the figure below.
+The cleaning steps were implemented using the function <span class="custom">clean_df</span>, the docstring of this function is shown in the figure below.
 </p>

-{% highlight ruby %}
+{% highlight python %}
 def clean_df(df, customer_in = True, frac = 0.9):
     '''
     Function that applies cleaning steps: